This is the website for the Data Science with

 knitrfor reproducible & automated reporting,

-shinyfor interactive web applications, and
+shinyfor creating interactive web applications, and

 tidymodelsfor inferential and predictive modeling.